-- 1. Tips For Families handout -provides families with specific tips to increase fruit and vegetable consumption, decrease screen time, increase physical activity, and decrease sweetened beverage intake during family time. - 2.
+- 1. Tips For Families handout provides families with specific tips to increase fruit and vegetable consumption, decrease screen time, increase physical activity, and decrease sweetened beverage intake during family time. - 2.
 Tips For Families posters enlarged versions of the Tips for Families handout are available in two sizes (27" x 40" and 38" x 56") to hang in highly-visible locations. - 3.
 Definitions & Recommendations handout explains the 5210 message and its research basis. - 4.
-A Meal Is A Family Affair handout describes the importance of having regular family meals, and gives suggestions for starting this habit. - 5.
+A Meal Is A Family Affair handout describes the importance of having regular family meals, and gives suggestions for starting this habit. - - 5.
 Feeding Infants handout contains details about how and what to feed infants from birth to 12 months. - 6.
 Feeding Toddlers And Preschoolers handout provides information about how and what to feed young children from 1 to 5 years. - 7.
 Phrases That HELP And HINDER handout outlines helpful and harmful things to say to children during feeding. - 8.
 Healthy Kids' Snacks handout lists examples of healthy snacks that can be provided for children. - 9.
-Enlightening Facts About Juice handout describes the American Academy of Pediatrics' recommendations for serving juice to children. - 10.
+May I have some juice, please? handout describes the American Academy of Pediatrics' recommendations for serving juice to children. - 10.
 Most People Don't Need Sports And Energy Drinks handout provides information about the ingredients, recommendations for using, and possible effects of consuming sports and energy drinks.

 - 11. Screen Time And The Very Young handout provides the evidence-based screen time recommendations for infants and children from the American Academy of Pediatrics. - 12.
 It Takes 2 to Tune In handout describes the American Academy of Pediatrics (2015) guidelineson parenting strategies to ensure quality screen time. - 13.
 5210 and Healthy Sleep handout lists ways that the 5210 behaviors support healthy sleep habits in children. - 14.
 Television Tunnel Vision handout lists alarming facts about children's typical amount of screen time and offers suggestions for alternative ways of spending free time. - 15.
-Healthy Eating In A Hurry and Healthy Shopping On A Budget handout provides tips on ways to create quick, healthy meals on a busy schedule and provides tips on ways to purchase healthy foods cost effectively.
+Healthy Eating In A Hurry and Healthy Shopping On A Budget handout provides tips on ways to create quick, healthy meals on a busy schedule and provides tips on ways to purchase healthy foods cost effectively. - 16.
+Turn Off to Fill Up handout provides evidence on the harmfullness of eating while distracted.